 If you would like to help feed the homeless and others in need, visit our donation page or contact the office to Volunteer.
 (562) 612-5001

 A special "Thank you" to the Ahmanson Foundation for the Food Pantry Van!
-(Five years and counting!)
+(Ten years and counting!)

-And a special thanks to our Annual sponsors
+And a special thanks to our Program Sponsors

 Stater Bros Charities!

-Former LA County Supervisor Don Knabe support the program for 9 years!
+Former LA County Supervisor Don Knabe supported the program for 9 years!